shinmm/gohantimes-instapost/README.md

 # Problem
-I write captions for my instagram posts everyday, and these posts have somewhat repetitive tasks that are timeconsuming.
+I write recipe captions for my instagram posts everyday, and these posts have somewhat repetitive tasks that are time consuming.
+In these captions, I write comments, recipe notes, ingredients and hashtags.
 Here is a list of some of these problems:
 1. Having to check what number post the is
 1. Translating ingredients list between Japanese and English